aclysma/dxmath/README.md

 ## Goals

 * Port the C++ library to Rust as directly as possible, with no attempt to be Rust-idiomatic.
-** This makes the porting job a bit more straightforward, and correctness should be easier to verify.
+    * This makes the porting job a bit more straightforward, and correctness should be easier to verify.
-** It will also make it easier to pull in any upstream changes.
+    * It will also make it easier to pull in any upstream changes.
-* An additional layer (similar to [SimpleMath](https://github.com/microsoft/DirectXTK/blob/master/Inc/SimpleMath.h) could be layered on top of this to make it more Rust-idiomatic.
+* An additional layer (similar to [SimpleMath](https://github.com/microsoft/DirectXTK/blob/master/Inc/SimpleMath.h)) could be layered on top of this to make it more Rust-idiomatic.
+But that could be a separate crate.

 ## Conventions